-If surgery is recommended, pre-op procedures play an important role in the success of the surgery and your overall recovery.
+If surgery is recommended, pre-op preparation and procedures play an important role in the success of the surgery and your overall recovery.
 At OSC, we have outlined pre-op processes that are detailed and consistent so the patient knows what to expect and is properly prepared.
 We find that this benefits both patients and physicians and is an important piece of the comprehensive care you will get at OSC.

 - You will be given literature specific to your surgery.